Things to Do at Great Pyramid of Giza

 Great Sphinx of Giza

-The iconic limestone statue with a human head and lion's body, standing guard over the Giza plateau for over 4,500 years
+The iconic limestone statue with a human head and lion's body, standing guard over the Giza complex for over 4,500 years

 Pyramid of Khafre

-The second-largest pyramid at Giza, appearing taller due to its elevated position, with well-preserved casing stones at its apex
+The second-largest pyramid at Giza, appearing taller due to its elevated position, with some of its original limestone casing still intact at the top

 Pyramid of Menkaure

-The smallest of the three main pyramids, notable for its granite lower courses and three smaller queen's pyramids
+The smallest of the three main pyramids, notable for its granite lower courses and the three smaller queens' pyramids nearby

 Solar Boat Museum

-Evening multimedia presentation that illuminates the pyramids and Sphinx while narrating their history in multiple languages
+Evening multimedia presentation that illuminates the pyramids and Sphinx while narrating the history of ancient Egypt

 Tips & Advice

-Book interior pyramid tickets in advance online to guarantee entry, as daily numbers are strictly limited
+Book interior pyramid access tickets in advance as daily entries are limited, especially during peak tourist season

 Tours & Activities at Great Pyramid of Giza